 Does your company currently have a business license?

-State and local laws can greatly affect if a business is required to have a business license.
-Of our survey respondents, 75% said that they have a business license, while 25% did not.
+State and local laws can greatly affect whether a company is required to have a business license to operate.
+In 2020 we saw 74% of companies have a business license and 26% of companies do not.

 How much staff (including yourself) do you typically have on hand during each sale?